armiin98/Bitcoin-Price/README.md

 ## What Does This Script Do?

-This is a Script to get Bitcoin latest Price
+This is a Script to get Bitcoin latest Price,
 Also you can save data in mysql and have a Chart of Bitcoin Prices from your Database

 ### HOW TO USE